cs4218/cs4218-2420-ecom-project-team19/performance-tests/capacity/capacity_readme.md

 Image from [https://jmeter-plugins.org/wiki/PluginsManager/](https://jmeter-plugins.org/wiki/PluginsManager/).

+You will need to add the Custom Thread Groups plugin for this, as it is dependent on the Ultiamte Thread Groups plugin.

 # How to setup DB environment for this test
 Import the CSV file: `performance-tests\capacity\assets\testUsers_10000_hashed.csv` to the Users collection in MongoDB.